-Corporate Responsibility & Inclusion
+Corporate responsibility & inclusion

-At Thomson Reuters, we all have a shared responsibility to do business in ways that respect, protect and benefit our customers, employees, communities, suppliers and environment.
-This responsibility informs everything we do to support Our People, Our Markets and Our World.
+At Thomson Reuters, we all have a shared responsibility to do business in ways that respect, protect and benefit our customers, employees, communities,

 Our approach, guided by our Trust Principles and underpinned by the Thomson Reuters Code of Business Conduct & Ethics, is at the core to our purpose and values, and is articulated through our Corporate Responsibility & Inclusion Policy.

 Thomson Reuters is dedicated to upholding the Trust Principles and to preserving its independence, integrity and freedom from bias in the gathering and dissemination of information and news.

 We report annually on our progress and performance related to responsible business practices in our annual report.

 We are members of the United Nations Global Compact, this commitment makes us accountable to the Ten Principles and also informs how we are supporting the Sustainable Development Goals.

 We believe our strength as a business is derived from the talents, ideas and experiences of our people.
 We know that an inclusive workplace is one where all employees are valued regardless of difference, have access to the resources and opportunities to reach their full potential, and invest in their local communities.